 Working Dogs and Herding Dogs

-This is a relatively wide category, as many dog breeds were bred to fulfil some sort of purpose.
+This is a relatively wide category, as many dog breeds were bred to fulfill some sort of purpose.
 Working dogs like the Doberman and Siberian Husky fit this category, as well as herding dogs such as the Australian Shepherd and Border Collie.
 Sporting dogs such as the Golden Retriever can also fit, as they were meant to accompany their humans on hunting trips.

 These breeds will generally need the most exercise, since their breed background emphasises their energy level and ability to keep up with their human masters.
 A total of 60 to 120 minutes of exercise per day is a good baseline for these types of dogs.
 If the breed is a working dog, herding dog, or sporting dog but is medium size or smaller, then you can reduce the maximum daily exercise by around 30 minutes.
 That means smaller terriers and scent hounds get around 60 to 90 minutes per day.